 The museum is located on 46th Street and 12th Avenue in Manhattan.
 It was founded in 1982 by Larry and Zachary Fisher.
 The two real estate developers worked with journalist Michael Stern in 1978 to preserve the aircraft carrier USS Intrepid.
-The navy ship would be designated as a national historic landmark eight years later.
+The Navy ship would be designated as a national historic landmark eight years later.

 Several planned renovations and repairs forced the museum to shut down on October 5, 2006.
 The USS Intrepid was brought down the Hudson River to the Bayonne Harbor peninsula in New York City for upgrades.
 The trip began in June but was not completed until the following month.
 The tugboats that were guiding the carrier needed assistance after the Intrepid’s propellers got caught in mud in the Hudson River.
 The carrier had to be dredged out before it was able to be repaired at Yankee Island.